logo

 • There are no outstanding actions on the Fonterra Farm Environment plan.

-• Continued maintenance of existing plantings will be done in the autumn.
+• Continued maintenance of existing plantings was done in the autumn.

 Management decisions